toddbranch/ECE382/notes/L1/skills_review.md

 **Authorized Resources**

-This review is **individual effort** and willbe counted as a quiz grade.
+This review is **individual effort** and will be counted as a quiz grade.
 You may seek help from any instructor and reference any publication in its completion.
 You may **not** reference ECE382 skills reviews from previous years.
 Normal documentation is required.

 ## Part 1: Software